xeor/docker-base/README.md

 * `/hooks/entrypoint-run`: Runs if `CMD` is not overridden. (ie, we are doing daemon-mode or spawns a default bash shell).
 * `/hooks/entrypoint-exec`: Runs only if `CMD` is overridden.
 Runs just before we execute `CMD`.
 * `/hooks/supervisord-pre`: Just before we fire up supervisord.
 * `/hooks/supervisord-ready`: Runned after we know that supervisord is ready.
+This hook is triggered from supervisord itself, when it fires the `SUPERVISOR_STATE_CHANGE_RUNNING` event.

 * `/init/setup`: Runs right after `entrypoint-pre`, are there for backwards compatibility and because its easy to remember.
 Note that this file does NOT need to be executable.
 We will make it +x automatically if it exists.